Shinmera/writing/gamedev - December Kandria Update.md

 ## The Plan
 With the Pro Helvetia application out, the Steam page done, and the 0.0.4 demo released we've checked off all the points on our previous roadmap.
 For the remaining two work weeks of December, we're going to look at planning and conceptualising things.
 This means we'll work out major story beats, world building, gameplay areas, and side characters.
 After that there'll be a well-deserved break for two weeks, during which I'll try my best to clean out my head so that I can start fresh into the new year, ready to work on Kandria with a lot more energy.

-January, February, and possibly March will be spent working on the vertical slice, so there won't be any further demo updates until that point.
+January, February, and possibly March will be spent working on the vertical slice, so there won't be any further demo updates until that's done.
 Doing so will give us a lot of insight into the production process -- we should have a much better idea of the scope of the game itself, and how much time it takes us to actually produce the necessary content, as well.
 This will be vital in shaping the future production scheduling.
 It should also serve as a good testing ground for all the mechanics and base features, our team work, and the testing feedback.

 Until then, I hope you'll have a good holiday season, stay safe, and see you again in the new year!
 Or, if you're on the [mailing list](https://kandria.com/#subscribe), in the next weekly!